bricker0/HelloAppleMaps/README.md

 -Let's keep it simple for now.

 5. Now click Next
-6. Navigate to the local repository you plan to save your work and click "Create"
+- Navigate to the local repository you plan to save your work and click "Create"
--Note: If you are using MacBooks that belong to the department, do not forget to **backup your work on an external drive** or upload directly to GitHub regularily as to not loose your work!!
+- Note: If you are using MacBooks that belong to the department, do not forget to **backup your work on an external drive** or upload directly to GitHub regularily as to not loose your work!!

-7. The Xcode interface will now be open.
+- The Xcode interface will now be open.

 [![screenshot](https://github.com/bricker0/HelloAppleMaps/blob/master/xcode1.png)](#features)